Subject / Department Codes

 6. Meeting times are indicated whenever they are known.
 All classes meet for 50 minutes unless otherwise stated.
 TBA means the time of the course will be announced later.
 If the time does not appear before the first day of classes, please check with the department.

 7. Classroom assignments are not made until just before the term begins.
-Once available, classroom assignments can be accessed at ISIS-Self Service.
+Once available, classroom assignments can be accessed at SIS-Self Service.

 BE SURE TO CONSULT THE UNDERGRADUATE MANUAL FOR REQUIREMENTS & LIMITATIONS.